anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 of {{RFC5652}}), though details for how to do this are outside the scope of this document.

-The use of YANG to define data structures, via the "yang-data" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
-For this reason, these guidelines do not follow the template described by Section 3.7 of
+The use of YANG to define data structures, via the "sx:structure" extension {{RFC8791}}, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
+For this reason, this security considerations section does not follow the template described by Section 3.7 of {{YANG-GUIDE}}.
-{{YANG-GUIDE}}.

 # IANA Considerations {#iana-considerations}